 - Removes 99.9999% of waterborne bacteria

-The brand’s mission is to provide aid to those without access to safe drinking water.
+LifeStraw brand mission is to provide water filters to those without access to safe drinking water.
 For those reasons, they have developed the LifeStraw.

-The LifeStraw doesn’t beat around the bush—it’s basic and pocket-friendly.
-It’s inexpensive and can literally fit in your pocket.
+The LifeStraw doesn’t beat around the bush.
+It’s basic and pocket-friendly.
+It’s inexpensive, and it does literally fit in your pocket.

 The LifeStraw operates by sucking force.
-The system is a great alternative to bulky purifies and iodine tablets.
+The system is an excellent alternative to bulky purifies and iodine tablets.
 Aside from filtering out parasites and bacteria, it can also remove chemicals from the water.
 However, it cannot filter out viruses.